jmlassen/Dingo/README.md

 # Project Dingo
+It's the equivilent of needing a babysitter, and hiring a Dingo.
 Follow the madness on [the project Dingo blog](http://projdingo.blogspot.com).
 ## Purpose
 1. Monitor files in a Dropbox account
 2. Create flags for events that could possibly occur in the Dropbox